 The MIT Mystery Hunt contains examples of:

 - Excuse Plot: The reason teams are solving puzzles.
 "The path through the Mushroom Kingdom is full of puzzles."
+"You don't say."

 - Expy: Not of characters, but of puzzles.
 Every year there's at least one "tons of tedious and confusing but technically unambiguous directions about modifying a sequence of letters" puzzle, as well as a puzzle involving box puzzles (such as nurikabe or thermometers).
 Puzzles containing smaller Mystery-Hunt-style sub-puzzles are also popular.